 TargetDevice

-is an option for certain functions that specifies whether CPU or GPU computation should be attempted.
+is an option for certain functions that specifies on which device the computation should be attempted.

 Details

-• In a fresh Wolfram Language installation, TargetDevice->"GPU" and related GPU settings will automatically download additional libraries ("MXNetResources").
+- In a fresh Wolfram Language installation on Linux and Windows machines, TargetDevice->"GPU" and related GPU settings will automatically download additional libraries.
 Such a download can also trigger again in case updates are available.
-The download can also be started manually by running PacletInstall["MXNetResources"].
+The downloads can also be started manually by running PacletInstall["MXNetResources"], PacletInstall["ONNXRuntimeResources"] and PacletInstall["CUDAResources"].

 Examples

-Train a net using the system's default GPU:
+Evaluate a model on the system's default GPU:

 Train a net using two specified GPUs, where each GPU receives a batch of 16 training examples per training iteration: